Skenvy/Collatz/java/devlog.md

 # Devlog
 Java is obviously a pretty mature language, which unfortunately means there's a bit of an oversaturation of content.
 These links aren't in the order that they are inherently relevant to deciding how to choose which jdk version or release.
-They try to be a mix of "how to java" and "how to maven".
+They try to be a mix of "how to java" and "how to maven", to coalesce the best way of actually publishing a java project onto maven central.
+For such a ubiquitous language that's impossible to not find guides on how to _use_ it, because the language, the primary tool for deployment, and the hosting of packages, are all managed by distinct entities, it is surprisingly unintuitive and anti-cohesive an experienve compared to something like python.
 * [OpenJDK](https://openjdk.java.net/) | [Sonatype publishing](https://central.sonatype.org/publish/publish-guide/) |
 * [gh-actions: build and test](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-java-with-maven) | [gh-actions: publishing with mvn](https://docs.github.com/en/actions/publishing-packages/publishing-java-packages-with-maven) | [gh-packages:mvn](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry) |
 * [gh-actions: setup-java action](https://github.com/marketplace/actions/setup-java-jdk) | [vs-code:java](https://code.visualstudio.com/docs/java/java-tutorial) |